Birkbeck2/web-development/behind-the-scenes-html.md

 ## References
 “What's in the head?
 Metadata in HTML, Mozilla Developer Network, last modified October 4, 2022, [https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML).

 <a name="breen"></a>Benjamin Breen, “Victorian Occultism and the Art of Synesthesia,” _The Public Domain Review_, March 19, 2014, [https://publicdomainreview.org/essay/victorian-occultism-and-the-art-of-synesthesia](https://publicdomainreview.org/essay/victorian-occultism-and-the-art-of-synesthesia).
+This article was originally published in The Public Domain Review under a Creative Commons Attribution-ShareAlike 3.0.
+If you wish to reuse it please see [publicdomainreview.org/legal](https://publicdomainreview.org/legal/).

 ## Rights
 Copyright Birkbeck, University of London